taylorperkins/New-Constructs-NLP-Text-Classification/README.md

 What I mean by this is..
 What is my end goal??
 Ultimately, I wanted a way for the user to upload a SEC filing, have the process run in the background, and save the results in the database (in this case, locally as a pkl file).

-Once the process is finished, the ticker, accession number, and categories are easily selectable to view the results.
+* Once the process is finished, the ticker, accession number, and categories are easily selectable to view the results.
-Once selected, the user should be able to see the most relevant paragraphs associated with the category with the target sentence in yellow.
+* Selecting a category, the user should be able to see the most relevant paragraphs associated with the category with the target sentence in yellow.
-Group words should be highlighted, and score of that paragraph should be present.
+* Group words should be highlighted, and score of that paragraph should be present.
-You should also be allowed the ability to select previous or future sentences relative to the relevant paragraph to provide context for the text.
+* You should also be allowed the ability to select previous or future sentences relative to the relevant paragraph to provide context for the text.

 Click [here](https://www.youtube.com/watch?v=HlOVcRdVRAE&feature=youtu.be) for a full demonstration on the end result.

 #### Create Initial Flask App